garykac/woven/docs/rules.md

 * a SPENT POOL (initially empty) where spent mana is kept.
 * a TAPESTRY of cards where they can build patterns to cast spells

-When:
+When mana is:

-* mana is placed on the TAPESTRY it becomes a THREAD that can be used to cast spells
+* Placed on the TAPESTRY, it becomes a THREAD that can be used to cast spells
-* mana is placed on the map it becomes a TENDRIL that can be used by spells to target locations
+* Placed on the map, it becomes a TENDRIL that can be used by spells to target locations
-* mana is placed on a spell, it becomes a CHARGE for that spell
+* Placed on a spell, it becomes a CHARGE for that spell
-* mana is spent for movement or to acquire cards, it is moved into the SPENT POOL
+* Spent for movement or to acquire cards, it is moved into the SPENT POOL

 The Astral Plane is where you start the game and where you will be sent if your physical form is destroyed.

+## Setup

+General setup:

+* Map in middle of table
+* Stack of Tapestry Cards
+* All Basic Spell Fragments are revealed for all players

+## Start Game

+Deal a random Home Card to each player.
+Keep it hidden for now.

+Deal a random Tapestry Card to each player.

+For each player:

+* Choose a color and take the mage and mana tokens of that color
+* Place the mage token in front of you (but not on map).
+Your starting position is in the Astral Plane, which is not shown on the map.

+### Spell Draft

+* Deal 7 cards to each player
+* Choose 1 and pass remaining to your left (clockwise)
+	* Repeat until there are no cards remaining to pass

+You should keep these spells hidden from other players until you cast the spell.

+After the spell draft, the initial Tapestry Card that was dealt should be placed in front of you to start your TAPESTRY.
+You may choose either side to be face up.

 ## Each Turn